 The New Zealand Government is urging any New Zealanders who are overseas to register with SafeTravel.
 If you register, you will receive notification of any changes made to travel advice.

 If you are a foreign national travelling in New Zealand, we recommend you consider returning home as soon as you are able to.

-Some countries require travellers to confirm a negative COVID-19 test before they leave New Zealand.
-You can check the requirements of the country you are travelling to, by contacting their local high commission, embassy or consulate in New Zealand.
+Some countries require travellers to have a negative COVID-19 test result before they leave New Zealand.
+You can check the requirements of the country you are travelling to by contacting their local high commission, embassy or consulate in New Zealand.

 Steps to get a pre-departure test

 - As soon as your travel plans are confirmed, contact Healthline or your doctor.